Aashir5678/CubeTimer/README.md

 **10.45, F L B F2 R D' L B F' R2 D L2 R B L D2 U2 B' F U2 L2 B F', 2020-08-29-7:43 PM**

+## Inspection
+If you want to have WCA inspection enabled or disabled, go to settings, and you'll see a checkbutton, if its checked, then inspection is on, if not then it isn't.
+WCA inspection lasts 15 seconds, so you have 15 seconds to look at your scrambled cube.
+If you exceed 15 seconds, then you can get a plus 2 or even a DNF, which are both penalties

+## Penalties
+But, what exactly are penalties ?
+Penalties happen if your solve wasn't done properly, like for example, if you are one turn away from solving the cube, but you stopped the timer before you solved it, then its a plus 2, but if it was more than 1 turn away from being solved and you stopped the timer, it's a DNF.
+Plus 2 is self explanitory, it adds two seconds to your time, DNF stands for Did Not Finish, it's the worst possible time you can get, if you have 2 DNF's in one solve, the average is DNF.
+You can DNF / plus 2 a time, by clicking on it in the listbox with all your times, then press the button with the desired penalty.

 ### Keybinds
 - e - Export times
 - i - Import times